ndarville/workfolio/README.md

 3. [Connect your Twitter account][] to IFTTT for the recipe to work.

-You can change the recipe description too, if you want, but it’s not required.
+You can change the recipe description, too, if you want, but it’s not required.

-**NB:** Do keep your wits about you and fill your backlog of articles *before* enabling this Twitter script, as you’ll subject your followers to a deluge of “new” RSS updates otherwise.
+**NB:** Do keep your wits about you and fill your backlog of articles, *before* enabling this Twitter script, as you’ll subject your followers to a deluge of “new” RSS updates otherwise.

 Boom.
-You are now set to share your articles through both a website, an RSS feed, and now your Twitter account!
+You’re now set to share your articles through both a website, an RSS feed, and now your Twitter account!

 You can also use your RSS feed to trigger other events, be it with [IFTTT channels][IFTTT channels] or [Slack integrations][], or something else.